Closest airports available for out of town participants

 !!IF YOU ARE REGISTERED FOR THE RIDE YOU STILL MUST ALSO REGISTER FOR HOUSING!!!

-On Friday night of the ride, rooms are provided at the Hawks Cay Resort in Marathon, Florida.
-Registration for these rooms will open on Saturday September 23rd.
+On Friday night of the ride, rooms are provided in Marathon, Florida.
+Registration for these rooms will open on November 27th.
 You will receive an email asking you to log in and choose your room mates.

-- Beautiful pool area, manicured grounds, and a beach front.
+- Beautiful pool area, manicured grounds, and water front.

 - There is NO additional cost for these accommodations to riders or crew (unless you upgrade).